dwayne/elm-natural/README.md

 ## Performance

-This library tries to provide a reasonably efficient implementation of multiple-precision arithmetic over the natural numbers while being written purely in Elm and using lists under the hood.
+This library tries to provide a reasonably efficient implementation of extended-precision arithmetic over the natural numbers while being written purely in Elm and using lists under the hood.
 Within that context it gives reasonable performance but you can be the judge based on the information provided below.